Skip to main content

 🚀 Inference time benchmarks

-In order to showcase the runtime efficiency, we conducted benchmarks across all three models on two different systems: Chignolin (1UAO, 138 atoms) and Alpha-bungarotoxin (1ABT, 1205 atoms), both run for 1 ns of MD simulation on a H100 NVIDIA GPU.
-All model implementations are our own, including the Torch + ASE benchmarks, and should not be considered representative of the performance of the code developed by the original authors of the methods.
+To showcase the runtime efficiency, we conducted benchmarks across all four models on two different systems: Chignolin (1UAO, 138 atoms) and Alpha-bungarotoxin (1ABT, 1205 atoms), both run for 1 ns of MD simulation using the NVT ensemble on a H100 NVIDIA GPU.
+All these JAX-based model implementations are our own and should not be considered representative of the performance of the code developed by the original authors of the methods.
+In the table below, we compare our integrations with the JAX-MD and the ASE simulation engines, respectively.
 Further details can be found in our white paper (see below).

 NequIP (1,327,792 parameters):